 Create Network Share for Hard Drive.

-You can also do that manually if you want and for this case there is an option to skip this part of the configuration although we recommend to let the wizard create the network share automatically.
+You can also do that manually if you want (please make sure to create the share always for the whole hard drive in this case, not just individual folders) and for this case there is an option to skip this part of the configuration although we recommend to let the wizard create the network share automatically.

 Note: You may ask why we need to create a network share for the whole hard drive?